mbalsara/crm/docs/EMPLOYEE_SCHEMA_DESIGN.md

 ## Design Goals

-1. **Support many-to-many relationships** - Employees can have multiple managers (matrix org) and access multiple companies (50-100+)
+1. **Support many-to-many relationships** - Employees can have multiple managers (matrix org) and access multiple customers (50-100+)
 2. **Fast access control queries** - Determine company access in O(1) without recursive queries at runtime
-3. **Efficient hierarchy traversal** - Query all descendants and their companies with simple joins
+3. **Efficient hierarchy traversal** - Query all descendants and their customers with simple joins
 4. **Support for import/export** - Handle bulk operations with clear data formats
 5. **Eventually consistent** - Use async rebuild with debouncing to batch rapid changes